-Provision a Linux SQL Server virtual machine in the Azure portal
+Provision a Linux virtual machine running SQL Server in the Azure portal

 In this quickstart tutorial, you use the Azure portal to create a Linux virtual machine with SQL Server 2017 installed.
 You learn the following:

-- Create a Linux SQL VM from the gallery
+- Create a Linux VM running SQL Server from the gallery

 - Connect to the new VM with ssh